American Express vs Ufb Direct

 Summary of American Express vs. UFB Direct

-As of August 1, 2025 American Express offers an APY of 3.50% for its High Yield Savings Account account, compared to UFB Direct's 4.21% APY for its UFB Checking and Savings Bundle account.
+As of September 16, 2025 American Express offers an APY of 3.50% for its High Yield Savings Account, with a minimum balance of $0, compared to UFB Direct's 4.21% APY for its UFB Checking and Savings Bundle account, with a minimum balance of $10,000.

 UFB Direct yields $71 more than American Express on a $10,000 balance after one year.
 American Express pays $350, while UFB Direct pays $421 - an APY advantage for UFB Direct.